12 Things To Know Before Moving to Philadelphia in 2026

 (Source: @visitphilly via Facebook)

-On your Philadelphia moving day and throughout the year, it’s important to know what weather to expect at your new home.
-Philly is a temperate mid-Atlantic city, just 50 miles from the shore and 70 from the Pocono Mountains.
+Moving to Philadelphia, Pennsylvania, means preparing for weather of all sorts, especially on and around your moving day.
+Philly is a temperate mid-Atlantic city, just 50 miles from the shore and 70 miles from the Pocono Mountains.

 Summers are fairly hot and muggy, with an average high just under 90 during July.
 Winters are moderately cold with daily temps during the holiday season straddling the freezing line.
 And rain can be expected a quarter to a third of the days each month, with about 20 inches of snow each winter.